About me

 Research Interests

-I am interested in modular heterogeneous integrated architectures for Wide Bandgap (WBG) and Ultra-Wide Bandgap (UWBG)-based power converters as we advance toward “Power Electronics 3.0”, driven by the challenges of an aging electric grid, rising industrial power demands, the growth of AI/ML data centers, and the electrification of transportation.
-Heterogeneous packaging is a multi-physics domain that encompasses electrical, mechanical, thermal, and embedded system design aspects.
-My primary focus is on the electro-thermal co-design and embedded system aspects.
+I am interested in modular, heterogeneous integrated architectures for Wide‑Bandgap (WBG) and Ultra‑Wide‑Bandgap (UWBG)‑based power converters as we advance toward “Power Electronics 3.0,” driven by the challenges of an aging electric grid, rising industrial power demand, the growth of AI/ML data centers, and the electrification of transportation.